No. 18 Group RAF: 1946–1996

-By October 1946, after the war ended, it was headquartered at RAF Pitreavie Castle and its front-line strength consisted of Nos 120 and No. 203 Squadrons operating from RAF Leuchars flying Lancaster GR.3s.
-By 1954 its strength had grown to five squadrons of Avro Shackletons, and Neptunes (Nos 120, 204, 217, 240, and 269) at RAF Ballykelly, RAF Kinloss, and RAF Aldergrove as well as No. 202 Squadron RAF flying Handley Page Hastings on meteorological reconnaissance missions from RAF Aldergrove.
+By October 1946, after the war ended, it was headquartered at RAF Pitreavie Castle and its front-line strength consisted of Nos 120 and 203 Squadrons operating from RAF Leuchars flying Avro Lancaster GR.3s.
+By 1954 its strength had grown to five squadrons of Avro Shackletons, and Lockheed Neptunes (Nos 120, 204, 217, 240, and 269) at RAF Ballykelly, RAF Kinloss, and RAF Aldergrove as well as No. 202 Squadron RAF flying Handley Page Hastings on meteorological reconnaissance missions from RAF Aldergrove.

 With the advent of Strike Command the former 18 Group became the Northern Maritime Air Region, and Coastal Command was renamed 18 Group, both changes happening on 28 November 1969.
 Within Strike Command the new group's title was No. 18 (Maritime) Group.
 From that point the Group commander held the NATO post of Commander, Maritime Air, Eastern Atlantic, reporting to CinC, Eastern Atlantic at the Northwood Headquarters in London.
-The Group commander also held the corresponding post within the NATO Allied Command Channel.
+The Group commander also held the corresponding post within the NATO Allied Command Channel, and for that reason was a rank higher (Air Marshal) than those commanding other RAF groups.

-The Hawker Siddeley Nimrod entered service in late 1970 and early 1971, initially with four squadrons of six aircraft, 120, 201, and 206 at Kinloss and 42 at St. Mawgan.
+The Hawker Siddeley Nimrod entered service in late 1970 and early 1971, initially with four squadrons of six aircraft, 120, 201, and 206 at Kinloss and 42 at RAF St Mawgan.
 Elements also went to Malta; No. 203 Squadron disbanding there at RAF Luqa in 1977 while flying Nimrods.
-The Kinloss Wing spent thousands of hours tracking Soviet submarines of the Northern Fleet, often after they had been detected by NATO submarines or the P-3 Orions of the Royal Norwegian Air Force.
+The Kinloss Wing spent thousands of hours tracking Soviet submarines of the Northern Fleet, often after they had been detected by NATO submarines or the Lockheed P-3 Orions of the Royal Norwegian Air Force.
 Keeping track of the submarines was made easier by the aid of SOSUS acoustic listening devices on the sea bed.
-Also part of the force were Sea King helicopters, flying for a long period in the SAR role with No. 22 and 202 Squadrons.
+Also part of the force were Westland Sea King helicopters, flying for a long period in the SAR role with No. 22 and 202 Squadrons.

 Blackburn Buccaneers joined the Group in the mid 1970s, and with the retirement of the final Royal Navy Buccaneers in December 1978, Nos 12, 208, and 216 Squadrons began to operate them at RAF Honington, before shifting north to RAF Lossiemouth from July 1980.
 No. 216 Squadron however disbanded as a Buccaneer unit in late 1980 due to a shortage of airframes following the discovery of fatigue cracks.

 In 1985 other units of the Group were Nos 51, 100, and 360 Squadrons at RAF Wyton, as well as No. 231 OCU carrying out Canberra operational conversion at the same station.

 The Group was disbanded by being merging with No 11 Group on 1 April 1996 to form No. 11/18 Group RAF.